polrel-witter/live/README.md

 - `%registered` (has access to the event)
 - `%unregistered` (registration was revoked either by the host or guest themselves)
-- `%attended` (for host bookkeeping purposes, indicating we 'showed up')
+- `%attended` (for bookkeeping purposes, indicating a guest 'showed up')

-A `$record` contains the event `$info`, as well as, guest access data (status and time of status change) and the event `$secret` if the status is `%registered` or `%attended`.
+A `$record` contains the event `$info`, as well as, guest access data (status and time of status change) and the event `$secret`, if the status is `%registered` or `%attended`.

 #### Matching
 As a way to facilitate guest networking, `%live` includes a matching feature.
-This begins with a guest setting their profile (i.e. contact fields such as github, x handle, etc), which is stored locally and sent to guests they match with.
+This begins with a guest setting their profile (i.e. contact fields such as github, X handle, etc), which is stored locally and sent to guests they match with.

-Within the event page there's a Connections tab that will display guest profiles individually, giving the option to match.
+Within the event page there's a Connections tab that will display guest profiles.
 When a guest initiates a match request, the `%matcher` agent sends a positive `%shake` poke to the host ship where the connection status is stored locally until the recipient initiates a postive `%shake` on their own accord.
 The host ship notifies both parties of the match when it becomes mutual.
-At this point profile info is shared with each other, directly.
-Profile data is never sent to the host, unless a guest matches with them.
+At this point, profile info is shared with each other, directly.
+Profile data is never sent to the host unless a guest matches with them.

-As the host, this operation is handled in the background, automatically.
+As the host, this operation is handled automatically in the background.

 # Pokes
 ## %live